Patrick Drake and Robin Scorpio: 2005–06

 Dr. Robin Scorpio returns to Port Charles, New York in October 2005, having left in 1999 and coming back for a brief return in 2004.
 Samantha McCall (Kelly Monaco) seeks out Robin in New York City where she is giving a conference on drug treatment.
 Sam desperately asks Robin to help her save her fiancé and Robin's ex-boyfriend, Jason Morgan (Steve Burton).
 Jason is near death, suffering from brain damage as a result of taking an unknown drug to further his investigation of psychotic psychiatrist, Dr. Thomas.
 Robin agrees to return to help Jason with her experimental drug treatment.
 When the treatment fails, Jason is closer to death and in dire need of brain surgery.

 Robin went to find Noah Drake and he was too drunk to perform the surgery.
-He tells her about his son, Dr. Patrick Drake, and said that he could perform the surgery on Jason.
+He tells her about his son, Dr. Patrick Drake, and says that he could perform the surgery on Jason.
 Patrick and Robin share their first scenes when she finds him having sex with a nurse in one of the rooms at the hospital he is working at.
 After hearing all about Jason's case from Robin, Patrick agrees to examine Jason, but does not officially agree to the surgery.
 Together, Patrick and Robin go back to Port Charles.
 After reviewing Jason's case, Patrick decides not to do the surgery until Robin challenges him.
 Proving that he is the "most gifted" doctor, Patrick performs the surgery successfully and Jason recovers.

 Patrick decides to continue working at General Hospital, and relocates to Port Charles.
 Robin also decides to stay in the place she called home for most of her life.
-The two often disagree on patients' treatment, with Patrick leaning toward more invasive surgeries and Robin wanting to use drug therapies.
+The two often disagree on patients' treatments, with Patrick leaning toward more invasive surgeries and Robin wanting to use drug therapies.
 The opposing physicians quarrel at the hospital on a daily basis.
 But it is Noah and Patrick's non-existent father/son relationship that helps develop Patrick and Robin's relationship.
 When he was a teenager, Patrick's mother died during a surgery that Noah was performing.
 Noah could not forgive himself and turned to alcohol as a result.
 He became a neglectful father and his relationship with Patrick suffered severely.
 At the same time, Robin developed her own set of father issues with the re-emergence of a not-so-dead Robert Scorpio.
-Early on, Robin and Patrick connected because of their dead beat nonexistent fathers.
+Early on, Robin and Patrick connect because of their dead beat nonexistent fathers.
 Though her father left shortly after he returned and never fully healed their broken relationship, Robin tried to mend the fence between Patrick and Noah and in a way acted as mediator.
 Robin and Patrick learn more about each other's pasts and soon Robin is able to convince Patrick to talk to his father.
 In conversation, Patrick admits his love for his father and inspires Noah to go to rehab.